alembic/alembic/doc/source/examples.rst

 Archives
 --------

-An "Archive" is Alembic's term for the actual file on disk containing all of the scene data.
+An "Archive" is Alembic's term for the actual file on disk and is the top-level container with all of the scene data.
+Archives contain Objects.

 Our sample output Archive will contain a single animated Transform with a single static PolyMesh as its child.
 Because we're creating an :py:class:`.OArchive`, this will create (or clobber)